Abdullah-V/Text-Encoder-And-Decoder/README.md

-# Text-Encoder-Decoder
+# Text-Encoder-And-Decoder
-## Simple text encode and decoder
+## Simple text encoder and decoder

 #### Do not understand my commit messages?hah.try this app ;)